Hmong in Wisconsin: Demographics

+As of 2022, the largest Hmong populations in the state are located in Appleton (2,965), Eau Claire (2,868), Green Bay (2,822), La Crosse (1,435), Madison (1,985), Milwaukee (11,469), Oshkosh (2,165), Sheboygan (5,002), and Wausau (3,885).

 Commerce

+According to the UW-Population Lab's analysis of 2020 census data, between 2017 and 2021, 38% of the Hmong population were employed in the manufacturing industry; 22% were employed in the census' industry category of "educational services, and healthcare and social assistance."
 As of the 1990 U.S. Census, 28% of Hmong are employed in professions or services related to professions.
 The Wisconsin statewide average in that sector was 23%.

 As of 2013 many Hmong families have market gardens and attend farmers markets in Eau Claire, Green Bay, Sheboygan, La Crosse, Madison, Milwaukee, and Wausau.
 In the state relatively few Hmong work full-time in the agricultural sector.

 As of 2003, 90-95% of adult Hmong in Wausau worked in low paying jobs which did not require fluency in English.
 All eligible members of the family held jobs in a typical Hmong household.
 In the city of Wausau, as of 2003, some Hmong owned small businesses, restaurants, and grocery stores.

 As of 2019, The Hmong median household income in Wisconsin of $49,200 is closer to the state's median household income of $50,800.

 Media

 As of 2003, in Wausau, there was relatively little Hmong-language media.
 Historically, the Hmong language was not written for a significant part of its history.
 In the Twin Cities of Minnesota, the radio station KFXN (690 AM) carries a Hmong language format, along with television station KJNK-LD3.
 In Sheboygan, the city's school district station, WSHS, has carried a locally-based Hmong program since 1983 from Vue Yang and the Hmong Mutual Assistance Association.

 In 1994 Roy Beck wrote an article about Wausau's Hmong community for The Atlantic, stating that it would grow to the point where native-born Americans would be displaced.
 Beck credited the article for a book publishing deal and other benefits, and these benefits resulted in him establishing Numbers USA.
 In 2014 Robert Mentzer of the Wausau Daily Herald wrote a follow-up article on Beck's, criticizing it for having "racial anxiety" and stating that Beck's predictions did not come to fruition.